thumun/Project3-CUDA-Path-Tracer/README.md

 :-------------------------:|:-------------------------:|:-------------------------:
 ![reflectZero](https://github.com/thumun/Project3-CUDA-Path-Tracer/blob/main/img/specular_white.png?raw=true) | ![reflectQuarter](https://github.com/thumun/Project3-CUDA-Path-Tracer/blob/main/img/specular_smooth.png?raw=true) | ![reflectThreeQuarters](https://github.com/thumun/Project3-CUDA-Path-Tracer/blob/main/img/specular_rough.png?raw=true) |

 **Reflective**: A completely reflective material (similar to the look of a shiny mirror) is created by having the ray bounce off of the surface based on the angle of the ray and the surface normal.
-(Or to have a more visual explanation, the reflected ray would be the (COLOR) arrow in the diagram below.)
 If the roughness is increased, this creates a fuzzy or blurred effect with the reflection that results in it looking more metallic.

-ADD DIAGRAM!!

 Refractive  |
 :-------------------------:|
 <img width="400" height="400" alt="refractive" src="https://github.com/thumun/Project3-CUDA-Path-Tracer/blob/main/img/refractive.png?raw=true" /> |

 **Refractive**: Finally, we have the refractive or glass-like material!
-This utilizes Snell's law where we want to look at the angles formed based on the refracted ray and the normal (like in the diagram below).
+This utilizes Snell's law where we want to look at the angles formed based on the refracted ray and the normal.
 Then we use these angles along with the index of refraction (dependent on the materials the ray is going through) to figure out how the ray is refracted through the material.

-ADD DIAGRAM!!

 ### Anti-Aliasing
 Comparisons  |